simo-pagliu/NDT-Homeworks/readme.md

 # Progress Tracking:
 To Fix:
-- Temperature axially coolant @ h=0 == t_initial_coolant (to be forced)
-- Temperature profile radially in the gap (?) from handouts deltaT should be much larger
+- Proper thermal laws for gap and fuel

 To Find data on:
-- Fuel roughness
+- Fuel roughness --> DONE, code it
-- Cladding roughness
+- Cladding roughness --> DONE, code it
-- Fuel Emissivity
+- Fuel Emissivity --> DONE, write it down properly below
-- Cladding Emissivity
+- Cladding Emissivity --> DONE, write it down properly below

 To Find data on (not now):
 - Cladding hardness (only if we have to consider contact between fuel and cladding)

+To Do (functions):
+- Thermal expansion function: Input: Geometry_Data & T_map --> Output: Geometry_Data
+- Pu redistribution: does it needs to be calculated by itself?
+- Central void formation function: Input: Geometry_Data & T_map --> Output: Geometry_Data
+- Stress computations: ???

+To Do (code):
+For each evaluation of the gap & cladding size we have to Loop for:
+- T_fuel_out in gap HTC
+- Thermal expansion & Void (hot geom)

-To Do:
+To Do (considerations):
-- All axial temperature profiles
 - What can we neglect?
-- Thermal Expansion
-- Temperature profile in hot geometry (with proper neglectionsz)
-- Stress calculations (?)
-- Pu redistribution

 To Do ("side quests"):
 - Reformat of function arguments by "classifing" free variables